martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 ## Requiring certificate authentication {#cert-challenge}

-As defined in [RFC7540], when a client finds that a https:// origin (or Alternative Service [I-D.ietf-httpbis-alt-svc]) to which it needs to make a request has the same IP address as a server to which it is already connected, it MAY check whether the TLS certificate provided contains the new origin as well, and if so, reuse the connection.
+As defined in [RFC7540], when a client finds that a https:// origin (or Alternative Service [RFC7838]) to which it needs to make a request has the same IP address as a server to which it is already connected, it MAY check whether the TLS certificate provided contains the new origin as well, and if so, reuse the connection.